thegrinder/rr-notifications/README.md

 ## rrContainerFactory

-rrContainerFactory is a higher order function that accepts a wrapped Notification component (see above) and a number of options.
+rrContainerFactory is a higher order function that accepts a wrapped Notification component (see above) and a couple of options.
 It creates a container for the notifications according to the options you pass.

 ### Options